All-Star Matt Chapman racks up 6 RBIs, A’s rout Angels 12-3

 Athletics: After a day off, Daniel Mengden (2-1, 4.03 ERA) takes the mound in Oakland for a series opener against the Minnesota Twins and AL wins co-leader Jake Odorizzi (10-3, 2.73 ERA).

-Angels: José Suarez (2-1, 5.57 ERA) will come up from Triple-A to start in the opener Monday night of a key series at Texas, which counters with Mike Minor (8-4, 2.40 ERA).
+Angels: José Suarez (2-1, 5.57 ERA) will come up from Triple-A to start in the opener Monday for a key series at Texas, which counters with Mike Minor (8-4, 2.40 ERA).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports